Monsters of Men: Plot summary

-The Spackle dam off the river to block water supply and attack the Mayor's camp.
+The Spackle dam off the river to block the water supply and attack Prentiss' camp.
 Coyle attempts to manipulate Viola to use the scout ship, and when Todd is in danger, she launches a missile that kills most Spackle warriors.
 The Return argues with The Sky, the leader of the Spackle, demanding more attacks.
-The Sky refuses, but reveals a captured, hibernating Ben, Todd's adoptive father.
+The Sky refuses but reveals a captured, hibernating Ben, Todd's adoptive father.
 The Sky promises Ben to The Return if the two armies reach peace.
 The Spackle begin attacking the town at random.
-During a raid, Todd knocks the failing Mayor unconscious and takes over.
-The Mayor praises him for having such ability.
+During a raid, Todd knocks Prentiss unconscious and takes over.
+Prentiss praises him for having such ability.

-The Mayor's army without water, and The Answer without food, are forced into a peace talk.
-The two groups work together – the Mayor lures Spackle and The Answer provides bombs.
-Angry that the Mayor undermines her, Coyle sends a bomb into the Spackle stronghold.
+Prentiss' army without water, and The Answer without food, are forced into a peace talk.
+The two groups work together – Prentiss lures Spackle and The Answer provides bombs.
+Angry that Prentiss undermines her, Coyle sends a bomb into the Spackle stronghold.
 The Spackle respond with a message to send two people to meet the next morning.

 Viola and Bradley are sent to negotiate with the Spackle.
 The Return attempts to murder Viola in revenge, but stops when he sees the ID band on her arm, sympathising.
-Although the peace talks are successful, the Spackle launch a surprise attack on the Mayor and Todd the next day.
-The Mayor, planning ahead, had already set up his artillery and soldiers.
+Although the peace talks are successful, the Spackle launch a surprise attack on Prentiss and Todd the next day.
+Prentiss, planning ahead, had already set up his artillery and soldiers.
 After killing the attacking Spackle, The Sky surrenders.
 The Return goes to kill Ben, angered by both the surrender and his inability to kill Viola.
 The Sky meets him there, and watches as the Return fails to murder Ben.
 Ben wakes.